Ordinary Thoughts, Essays and Short Stories

 Nowadays, “being productive” means sitting in the car waiting for a pick-up order from Walmart, hitting the pharmacy drive-thru for a prescription (or two…or four), and physically shopping inside a store.
 I truly believe that last one deserves some sort of award.
 I mean, I actually have to dress enough to be presentable, and I have to continually put one foot in front of the other until I get back to my car.

-Other productive days involve out-of-town trips to the doctor and those, most likely, include stopping at Meijer somewhere along the way because we don’t have one here in Bloomington.
+Other productive days involve out-of-town trips to the doctor, and those most likely include stopping at Meijer somewhere along the way because we don’t have one here in Bloomington.
 (Off-topic: That’s a subject my husband would really like to take up with the city powers that be.)

 Not only do the aforementioned scenarios not sound all that productive, but they happen only occasionally.
 They’re peppered in among what I’ve come to think of as my typical, not-so-productive days.
 Those are the days when I don’t roll out of bed until after 10:00 am, I may or may not change out of my nightclothes, and the farthest I venture is the length of the driveway to collect the mail.
 And, yeah…that’s often while I’m still in my jammies.